-Launched in 2016, CHART DESIGN will this year present a curated programme entitled WHAT IT IS, WHEN IT IS NOT.
-The programme, with Nanna Balslev Strøjer as new Director of CHART DESIGN, consists of a series of talks, performative lectures and projects in public spaces, focusing on the discipline of design is ambiguous nature.
+Launched in 2016, CHART DESIGN presented a curated programme entitled WHAT IT IS, WHEN IT IS NOT in 2017.
+The programme, with Nanna Balslev Strøjer as new Director of CHART DESIGN, consisted of a series of talks, performative lectures and projects in public spaces, focusing on the discipline of design is ambiguous nature.

 WHAT IT IS, WHEN IT IS NOT will serve as a prelude to the expansion of CHART DESIGN in 2018, where the fair will be re-launched outside of Kunsthal Charlottenborg walls.

-CHART DESIGN presents a curated programme entitled WHAT IT IS, WHEN IT IS NOT, which will include a series of talks, performative lectures and public space projects focusing on the ambiguity of design
+WHAT IT IS, WHEN IT IS NOT included a series of talks, performative lectures and public space projects focusing on the ambiguity of design

 Swedish performance duo Goldin+Senneby is a framework for collaboration set up by artists Simon Goldin and Jakob Senneby exploring juridical, financial and spatial constructs through notions of the performative and the virtual.

 With the performance ACID MONEY, Goldin+Senneby will engage visitors in a performative lecture exploring the history of “conspiracy magic” together with magician Malin Nilsson and sociologist Théo Bourgeon.
 The audience is invited to join a trip from cold war brainwashing techniques to contemporary finance magic.
 This event offers a special opportunity to bring some magic home with you.

 Danish designer Hanne G presents her work The Duet in the foyer of Kunsthal Charlottenborg.
 The installation explores the sculptural and aesthetic potentials of textile in a ‘frozen’ form combined with a musical composition principle driven by repetitive, random patterns.
 This interactive, audiovisual installation engages its audience directly.
 Built-in sensors detect movement and activate an audio element, producing a ‘song’ that is triggered and shaped by human curiosity, as people approach, move away from and walk around the sculptures.